Canary Islands Unfiltered: Volcanic Wonders, Hidden Beaches, and Island Hopping Adventures You Won't Believe

 La Palma

-La Palma is known as the beautiful Island, and for good reason, as it offers visitors a chance to see awe-inspiring landscapes, amazing beaches, enchanted forests and imposing volcanoes.
+La Palma is known as a beautiful Island, and for good reason, as it offers visitors a chance to see awe-inspiring landscapes, amazing beaches, enchanted forests and imposing volcanoes.

 Top things to do and see in La Palma